-Many components found in normal electronic design are available in a microelectronic equivalent and are in high demand.
-These include transistors, capacitors, inductors, resistors, diodes, insulators and conductors.
+Many components found in normal electronic design are available in a microelectronic equivalent and are in high demand from vendors such as Octopart.com and other similar salefronts.
+Many companies choose to buy wholesale, but some decide to manufacture their own components to keep everything in-house.
+These components include transistors, capacitors, inductors, resistors, diodes, insulators and conductors.
 In fact, the Semiconductor Industry Association (SIA), reports that for the third quarter of 2016 worldwide sales of semiconductors reached $88.3 billion, marking the industry’s highest-ever quarterly sales and an increase of 11.5 percent compared to the previous quarter.

 Overcoming problematic issues facing microelectronic advances.

 The increased demand for microelectronics is profitable news for manufacturers, but there is a potentially negative side engineers face.
 Their constant worry is due to the sheer nature of the small size of these parts and the fact that the delicate circuitry and componentry can be easily damaged if left unprotected.